Why is Arsenal & Chelsea target Benrahma still at Brentford? | Goal.com

 Liverpool, despite being champions, are unexpected to make a move as it stands.
 Jurgen Klopp’s troops lost out on Werner to Chelsea due to financial restrictions, and are also struggling to sign Thiago Alcantara from Bayern Munich for similar reasons.

-Therefore, unless one of Sadio Mane, Mohamed Salah or Roberto Firmino departs for big money, the world champions are unlikely to swoop for Benrahma.
+Therefore, unless one of Sadio Mane, Mohamed Salah or Roberto Firmino suddenly departs for big money this summer, the world champions are unlikely to swoop for Benrahma.

 With United, it looks viable, in theory.
 However, the Manchester giants have prioritised a move for Jadon Sancho this summer and may not consider the Brentford man as an alternative.
 Also, despite being adept as a right winger, the fact Benrahma played his best football on the left last season may put the Red Devils off in striking a deal for the playmaker.